Getting started at Longmeadow

 We teach phonics skills twice a day from the start of Reception to Year 2, following progression outlined in Letters and Sounds.
 Phonics is taught in sets so that children are able to work in groups with others who are at the same stage.
 Once children have mastered phonics they learn spelling rules and patterns from the National Curriculum.
 We have 3 short spelling sessions each week in which we teach the spelling pattern or rule, to enable children to practice and then to apply the spelling.
 Children learn spellings for homework and are tested each week.

-We teach reading every day and use Reading Recovery book bands to measure children's progress.
+We teach reading every day and for early readers use Big Cat phonics books.
+Once children's knowledge is secure we use Reading Recovery book bands to measure children's progress.
 Children are taught in guided group work in Key Stage 1 and through whole class reading sessions in Key Stage 2.
 Teachers hear children read individually and we are lucky to have a number of volunteers from our community to support with hearing readers.

 We are very proud of how hard our children work.
 Each term we invite parents to a sharing learning session to see what their children have learned. these will either be an open classroom event, in which children show and talk about their learning, or a class performance assembly.